innominds-mobility/swift-custom-ui-elements/README.md

 customProgressView.setNeedsDisplay()
 customProgressView.progress = CGFloat(Float(progressValTextFld.text!)!)/100
 ```
-For customizing the progress circle title and lable, can do programetically or can directly hide/show from IB also.
+For customizing the progress circle title and lable, can do programmatically or can directly hide/show from IB also.
 Can hide or show title & label for progress circle as shown below.
 ```swift
 @IBAction func switchStateChanged(_ sender: UISwitch) {
 customProgressView.setNeedsDisplay()